-Know Your Customer' (KYC) Guidelines - Anti Money Laundering Standards
+'Know Your Customer' (KYC) Guidelines - Anti Money Laundering Standards

-Please refer to NABARD's circulars NB.DOS.HO.POL.333/J.1-2002/03 (Circular No.106/DOS.15/2003) dated April 30, 2003 and No.NB.DoS.HO.POL.2069/J.1/2004-05 (Circular No.230/DoS.39/2004-05) dated August 28, 2004 on the guidelines on 'Know Your Customer' norms.
-Regional Rural Banks RRBs) were advised to follow certain customer identification procedure for opening of accounts and monitoring transactions of a suspicious nature for the purpose of reporting it to appropriate authority.
-These 'Know Your Customer' guidelines have been revisited in the context of the Recommendations made by the Financial Action Task Force (FATF) on Anti Money Laundering (AML) standards and on Combating Financing of Terrorism (CFT).
+The 'Know Your Customer' guidelines were issued in February 2005 revisiting the earlier guidelines issued in January 2004 in the context of the Recommendations made by the Financial Action Task Force (FATF) on Anti Money Laundering (AML) standards and on Combating Terrorism (CFT).
 These standards have become the international benchmark for framing Anti Money Laundering and combating financing of terrorism policies by the regulatory authorities.
-Compliance with these standards both by the banks/financial institutions and the country have become necessary for international financial relationships.
-Detailed guidelines based on the Recommendations of the Financial Action Task Force and the paper issued on Customer Due Diligence (CDD) for banks by the Basel Committee on Banking Supervision, with indicative suggestions wherever considered necessary are enclosed.
-RRBs are advised to ensure that a proper policy framework on 'Know Your Customer' and Anti-Money Laundering measures is formulated and put in place with the approval of the Board within three months of the date of this circular.
-It may also be ensured that banks are fully compliant with the provisions of this circular before December 31, 2005.
+Compliance with these standards by the banks/financial institutions/NBFCs in the country have become necessary for international financial relationships.
+The Department of Banking Operations and Development of Reserve Bank has issued detailed guidelines to the banks based on the Recommendations of the Financial Action Task Force and the paper issued on Customer Due Diligence (CDD) for banks by the Basel Committee on Banking Supervision, with indicative suggestions wherever considered necessary, a copy of same is enclosed as per Annex-1.
+These guidelines are equally applicable to NBFCs.
+All NBFCs are, therefore, advised to adopt the same with suitable modifications depending on the activity undertaken by them and ensure that a proper policy framework on 'Know Your Customer' and Anti-Money Laundering measures is formulated and put in place with the approval of the Board within three months of the date of this circular.
+NBFCs were advised to ensure that they are fully compliant with the instructions before December 31, 2005.

-2..
-While preparing operational guidelines, RRBs should ensure to treat the information collected from the customer for the purpose of opening of account as confidential and not divulge any details thereof for cross selling or any other purposes.
-RRBs may, therefore, ensure that information sought from the customer is relevant to the perceived risk, is not intrusive, and is in conformity with the guidelines issued in this regard.
+2. While preparing operational guidelines NBFCs may bear in mind that the information collected from the customer for the purpose of opening of account should be kept as confidential and not divulge any details thereof for cross selling or any other purposes.
+NBFCs may, therefore, ensure that information sought from the customer is relevant to the perceived risk, is not intrusive, and is in conformity with the guidelines issued in this regard.
 Any other information from the customer should be sought separately with his /her consent and after opening the account.